mainamurakaru-99/temperature-converter/README.md

 - Convert Celsius to Fahrenheit and vice versa
 - Includes basic input validation and error handling
 - Demonstrates Git branching, merging, and collaborative review

 ---

+## Collaboration and Testing
+- Branching, merging and collaboration: Done by Maina Murakaru
+- Unit testing: Done by Adan Badriyah
+- Input-validation & exception-handling: Done by Mohammed Dahir
+- All reviewed and approved each other's work through GitHub Pull Requests

+---